MahaThafar/Affinity2Vec/README.md

      which each one of them has all required data of drug-target binding affinity (in Adjacency matrix format), drug-drug and target-target similarities in (square matrix format), the drugs' SMILES in dictionary format with drugs' IDs, and the proteins' amino-acid sequences in dictionary format with proteins' IDs

   **2.Embedding folder:**
-  that has also two folders coressponding for two datasets,
+  that has two folders coressponding for 2 datasets,
      each folder contains the generated seq2seq embeddings for drugs, and generated ProtVec embeddings for proteins.

 ---